 Premise 8: Necessarily true propositions are thoughts of a contingent being(s) and/or a necessary being(s).

-Premise 9: There were circumstances, such as the state of our universe before life developed, in which contingent beings with minds capable of forming propositions did not exist.
+Premise 9: There were situations in which contingent beings with minds capable of forming propositions did not exist (such as the state of our universe before life developed).

-Premise 10: So necessarily true propositions, which are omnitemporally true in all possible worlds including our own, cannot be thoughts of contingent beings.
+Premise 10: So necessarily true propositions, which are true in all possible situations, cannot be thoughts of contingent beings.

 Premise 11: So there must be either a necessary being or necessary beings whose thoughts account for necessarily true propositions.

-Premise 12: A necessarily existing mind, being independent, would be purely actual (without potentials).
+Premise 12: A necessarily existing mind, being independent, would be purely actual or would have no unrealized potentials.

-Premise 16: A necessarily existing being with thoughts that is omniscient, omnipotent, and all good is best referred to as God.
+Premise 15: A necessarily existing being with thoughts that is unique, omniscient, omnipotent, all good, unchanging, and immaterial is best referred to as God.

 Conclusion: Therefore God exists.